 - Great Opacity: The patterns can seem mysterious though very opaque.
 It speaks class and gives you a kind of distinctive look and glam.
 Wearing a garment made with herringbone or twill will make you stand out everytime.

-- Durable: In most cases, owners of garments made with twill and herringbone only dispose them off when they outgrow the clothes or simply grow tired of them.
+- Durable: In most cases, owners of garments made with twill and herringbone only dispose of them when they outgrow the clothes or simply grow tired of them.
 They are durable and never go out of style.
-So when you do buy a garment made with either of both weaves, you’re making a long-term investment that should serve you for a while.
+So when you do buy a garment made with either of both weaves, you're making a long-term investment that should serve you for a while.

-Differences Between Twill Weave and Herringbone Weave
+Differences in Twill vs Herringbone

-- Uses: While herringbone weave is mainly used for the production of suits, jackets, and sweatshirts, twill weave is used for the production of curtains, table cloths, and dresses.
+- Uses: While herringbone weave is mainly used for the production of suits, jackets, and sweatshirts, twill weave is used for the production of curtains, tablecloths, and dresses.
 This is because twill gives a finer drape than herringbone.

 - Pattern: While twill is defined by sloping ridges and regular interlocking that follows one direction, herringbone is alternated to resemble a zigzag pattern or a broken twill.
 This switch in pattern reveals a V-shaped pattern.